jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught programmer

-- 🚀 Learning web3 in [buildspace]
+- 🚀 Frontend developer at [activitup]
-- 🔨 Currently working on [project]
+- 🔨 Learning angular/typescript
 - 🎲 In my free time im learning react and solidity
 - 📌 Next thing to do: Learn express and mongodb
 - 📚 I normally like to learn new things everyday